 Jiang Q, Gresshoff PM.
 1993.
 Lotus japonicus: a model plant for structure–function analysis in nodulation and nitrogen fixation.
 In: Gresshoff PM, Ed.
 Current topics of plant molecular biology, Vol. II.
 Boca Raton, FL: CRC Press, p.
 97–110.

 Rose JKC, Catala C, Gonzalez-Carranza CZH, Roberts JA.
 2003.
 Plant cell wall disassembly.
 In: Rose JKC, Ed.
 The plant cell wall.
 Oxford, UK: Blackwell Publishing Ltd., p.
 264–324.

 Unpublished results, including submitted manuscripts and those in preparation, should be cited as unpublished in the text.
 Journal titles should not be abbreviated but be given in full.
 Citation of articles from e-journals and journal articles published ahead of print should have the author names, year, manuscript title, journal title, volume number and page number.
 Citation of other URL addresses is suggested to avoid.

 Review Procedure: Authors are expected to receive the reviewer’s comment within four weeks following by editorial verification.
 Incomplete manuscript and papers not written according to instruction will be returned to the author without sending to reviewers.
 Revised manuscript should be returned.

 Submission: All manuscripts should be submitted to email@example.com via e-mail attachment as a single Microsoft word file.
-Manuscripts that are not written according to journal instruction will be returned immediately.
+Manuscripts that are not written according to journal instruction (PDF) will be returned immediately.